Colleen 'Cosmo' Murphy: Radio

-She is the writer and host of BBC 6 Music’s album series "Sounds of a City" and BBC Radio 4’s documentary series "Turntable Tales".
+Murphy is the writer and host of BBC 6 Music’s album series "Sounds of a City" and BBC Radio 4’s documentary series "Turntable Tales".

 Unfold Japan, a radio series she hosted for Worldwide FM and Asahi has been nominated for an ARIA Award in 2020 Audio and Radio Industry Awards for Best Branded Content.

 DJ

-Colleen was mentored by David Mancuso at his seminal Loft parties in New York City and became one of his most trusted friends and artistic collaborators.
+Murphy was mentored by David Mancuso at his seminal Loft parties in New York City and became one of his most trusted friends and artistic collaborators.
 Together they co-produced the compilation series David Mancuso Presents The Loft Volumes One and Two, and worked together on David's record label The Loft Audiophile Library of Music.
 In 2000, David told Time Out New York City "She is very devoted and very pure about the music.
 She’s one of the only people I would trust, both with the music and with the equipment, to fill in for me."
 She was asked by David to help manage his legacy and continues to be one of the musical hosts at The Loft in NYC.

-She is also the cofounder of the Lucky Cloud Loft parties in London which she co-founded with Mancuso and friends and DJs internationally on the world's best sound systems and dance floors.
+Murphy is also the cofounder of the Lucky Cloud Loft parties in London which she co-founded with Mancuso and friends and DJs internationally on the world's best sound systems and dance floors.

-In 2019, Colleen was nominated in the DJ Mag North America Hall of Fame and launched Love Dancin' Sound System with Trojan Sound System's Daddy Ad at Gilles Peterson’s We Out Here Festival, sharing some of her musical and sonic passions to dancers outside of her existing communities.
+In 2019, Murphy was nominated in the DJ Mag North America Hall of Fame and launched Love Dancin' Sound System with Trojan Sound System's Daddy Ad at Gilles Peterson’s We Out Here Festival, sharing some of her musical and sonic passions to dancers outside of her existing communities.

+Murphy was featured in Disco: Soundtrack of a Revolution, a 2024 BBC and PBS co-production and three-part documentary about the rise of disco music in the 1970s.

 Music production

-As a producer Colleen has remixed Róisín Murphy, The Rapture, Fat Freddy's Drop, Beardyman, Candi Staton, The 2 Bears, Phenomenal Handclap Band, Cantoma, Horace Andy, Chaka Khan and more under her Cosmodelica moniker and as DarkStarr Diskotek (with Ashley Beedle).
+As a producer Murphy has remixed Róisín Murphy, the Rapture, Fat Freddy's Drop, Beardyman, Candi Staton, the 2 Bears, Phenomenal Handclap Band, Cantoma, Horace Andy, Chaka Khan and more under her Cosmodelica moniker and as DarkStarr Diskotek (with Ashley Beedle).
 Along with former Captain Beefheart guitarist Gary Lucas, she recorded and produced as Wild Rumpus.

 She has also mixed her own compilations - New York Afterhours: A Later Shade of Deep (Nervous Records 1998), The Disco-Tech of DJ Cosmo (Yellow Productions 2003) and Psychedelic Disco-Tech: They Live by the Night as Darkstarr with Ashley Beedle.